jgonzalezfer/jgonzalez/content/projects/Acima.md

 showInProjects: true
 ---

-Creation of a Woocommerce plugin for B2C sales, with the integration of a payment gateway and custom profiles for each group of customers.
+Creation of a Woocommerce plugin for B2B sales, with the integration of a payment gateway and customized profiles for each group of customers.